Quiz: 17 Geography Trivia Questions (with Answers)

-Q: After Alaska, which U.S. state has the longest coastline?
+Question #2: After Alaska, which U.S. state has the longest coastline?

 Is it California?
-Hawaii?
+Hawaii perhaps?

 If you answered China or Tibet, you would also be correct.
 Mount Everest is technically located on the border between Nepal and Tibet, or what China considers an autonomous part of the People’s Republic of China.
 After you ace this geography quiz, can you solve 25 of the toughest riddles ever?

-q: What is the largest U.S. state by area?
+Question #5: What is the largest U.S. state by area?

 Alaska’s total area is 663,268 square miles.
 If it were a country, it would rank 33rd out of 239 countries in the world.
 Test your knowledge of more U.S. state facts everyone gets wrong.

-A: Angel Falls
+Answer: Angel Falls

 Located in Venezuela, Angel Falls is 3,211 feet tall and plunges 2,368 feet deep.
-Can you pass this quiz of 4th grade spelling words lots of adults get wrong?
+Can you pass this quiz of 4th-grade spelling words lots of adults get wrong?

-A: Texas, Louisiana, Mississippi, Alabama, and Florida
+Answer: Texas, Louisiana, Mississippi, Alabama, and Florida

 If you answered with at least three of these five states, congratulations!
 You are correct.
 See how you fare with these trivia questions only geniuses will get right.

-By area, what is the smallest country in the world?
+Question #8: By area, what is the smallest country in the world?

 Need a hint?
 It’s not an island!

-A: Vatican City
+Answer: Vatican City

 Despite its size, Vatican City is known around the world.
 So are these famous skylines—see if you can guess them all.

 While Northern Ireland is considered a part of the United Kingdom, it shares a border with the Republic of Ireland, which is considered an independent country.
 For more fascinating geography trivia, learn these 11 places on Earth that are still unmapped.

-In which country would you find the city of Dresden?
+Question #11: In which country would you find the city of Dresden?

-Spoiler alert: It’s in Europe!
+Hint: It’s in Europe!

 Germany may be famous for its beer festivals in Munich and its history in Berlin, but the city of Dresden has its own special charm.
 Around 4 million tourists visit this city’s celebrated art museums and gorgeous palaces each year.
 Give these word puzzles that will leave you stumped a try.

-Although New York City boasts the nation’s first capitol building, Albany that is the capital city of New York State.
+Although New York City boasts the nation’s first capitol building, Albany is the capital city of New York State.
 Don’t stop there—try out our full states and capitals quiz.

-Name a four-letter country in Africa
+Question #14: Can you name a four-letter country in Africa?

-A: Chad, Mali, or Togo
+Answer: Chad, Mali, or Togo

 If your answer contains any one of these three countries, you are correct.
 Even geography buffs might not know about these tiny countries you probably didn’t know existed.

-A: Atlantic, Pacific, Indian, Arctic, and Antarctic
+Answer: Atlantic, Pacific, Indian, Arctic, and Antarctic

-Which river flows through the Grand Canyon?
+Question #17: Which river flows through the Grand Canyon?